anhpham-cyber/QuizMaster/README.md

 # Quiz Test Program

-This is a simple Python quiz program I created to practice basic programming concepts such as variables, loops, conditionals, lists, and user input.
+A simple Python quiz program that asks multiple-choice questions, checks answers, and calculates your score.
+Built by me while learning Python from BroCode on YouTube, as a fun way to practice basic programming and user input handling.

 The program asks a few personal quiz questions and gives feedback based on your answers.

 ---